 #Bottom Line

 Start with a power cycle and vent cleaning.
-Those two steps fix the majority of TCL TV overheating cases I’ve seen.
-If the problem persists, reposition the TV for better airflow, update firmware, and enable power saving modes.
+Those two steps fix the majority of TCL TV overheating cases I’ve seen over years of repairing these sets.
+If the problem persists, reposition the TV for better airflow, update the firmware to get the latest thermal management optimizations, and enable power saving modes to reduce heat output during extended use.

-For TVs that overheat within minutes of turning on, you’re likely dealing with a hardware fault on the power supply or backlight driver board.
-Contact TCL support for warranty service rather than attempting internal repairs yourself.
+For TVs that overheat within minutes of power-on, a hardware fault is almost certain.
+Contact TCL support for warranty service.

 #FAQ